luigifcruz/stelline/README.md

 ```

 ### 6. Fun!
-Check each application README for further instructions.
-Or start developing your own application using the library.
+Now you can use the Stelline API to create your own application with `Bit` and `Operator` classes.
+Or, even better, use the `stelline` executable to run your recipes.
+Check out the recipes directory for examples.